apache/incubator-kie-kogito-examples/04-kogito-travel-agency/README.md

 * `visaapplications` - used to send visa application that are consumed and processed by Kogito Visas service
 * `kogito-processinstances-events` - used to emit events by kogito that can be consumed by data index service and other services
+* `kogito-usertaskinstances-events` -used to emit events by kogito that can be consumed by data index service

 ### Compile and Run in Local Dev Mode